 Muchow has taught macroeconomics for the then-West Virginia Institute of Technology as well as West Virginia Southern Community College and has published a multitude of articles and studies on topics from tax credits to coal severance tax.
 He was a member of the 1994 Global Leaders for the South Forum sponsored by BellSouth Corporation.

 He earned his Bachelor of Arts degree in History and Secondary Education from Edinboro University in Edinboro, Pennsylvania, and his Masters of Science in Public Management and Policy from Carnegie-Mellon University in Pittsburgh, Pennsylvania.
-He lives in Poca with his wife Gwen and enjoys participating in Boy Scout activities with their son Joseph.

 CONTACT MR. MUCHOW